How Meditation Can Lead You to the Life of Your Dreams

 Mediation & Self

 If I had to sum up what meditation brought to me, personally, it would be: Patience, Wisdom, and an increase Sense of Intuition.
 I used to be an extremely impulsive person (although I still am when it comes to shopping); but much less when it comes to rash decision-making and instant gratification.
 I used to get agitated when things wouldn't go my way, or antsy when waiting in line.
 I'm now much more composed, even-tempered, and open to letting life unfold as it should, with a firm belief that my grip on controlling things/events which were completely out of my control is what led to my spending so much energy on the futile.
 While many may think that you can come to this realization with maturity, there's a certain peace and optimism that comes with a silent mind that age does not always necessarily bring.
-On top of the overall sense of wellness that my practice has brought me, it's also helped me greatly with coming up with a vision for my company, creative ways to communicate that vision, and the
+On top of the overall sense of wellness that my practice has brought me, it's also helped me greatly with coming up with a vision for my company, creative ways to communicate that vision, and the ability to pause and appreciate how far I’ve come.

 Like any major decision regarding living a better life, the choice to learn how to meditate should be an intrinsic one, guided by a sincere desire to become your best self.
 Unlike juicing, yoga, or a kale diet, meditation shouldn't be a fad taken on for peer recognition (although no trend should be, really).
 Silencing the mind is a life-changing decision.
 A decision to face your flaws and accept who you and others wholly are, all the while committing to becoming better.
 A better lover and friend; a more productive, creative and fulfilled employee or entrepreneur; and a better human to your community, environment, and to this world.